DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 5 list IDs of users and groups of a file
+file 6 creates a script that creates a directory named holberton in the /tmp/ directory